Curriculum

 Advanced Individual Events (Honors)

 This course is for students with at least one year of prior experience in interscholastic individual speech event competitions.
+Students learn advanced debate techniques and train to compete in local student Congress competitions.
+This course is also available to students whose primary forensics interest lies in individual events including:

 This course is for students with at least one year of prior experience in interscholastic individual speech event competitions.
+Students learn advanced debate techniques and train to compete in local student Congress competitions.
+This course is also available to students whose primary forensics interest lies in individual events including:

 - Original oratory